t1bur1an/ros_bgp/README.md

-# Dillinger
+# Description

-This two scripts written for monitoring bgp sessions in zabbix.
-They by template discover every hour(by default) sessions, create items and triggers.
+Two scripts and template for monitoring bgp sessions in zabbix.
-Very simple at now, but i can't find that in internet.
-So... use if you want.

 Import template to your zabbix instalation.

 Place scripts in zabbix external scripts folder.

 # Files